Map and Directions

 - Student operated cable Carwise TV network

-- • Builders Club/Service Learning students and Carwise students help Clothes To Kids, F.E.A.S.T., Goodwill BookWorks, and Ronald McDonald House with donations of clothing (900 lbs. last year alone), food (3700 this year ), $10,000 from LEAD2FEED Award in May 2013, Change for Children $ for FEAST, early learning books (100 last year) and can tabs (90,000 in last year alone).
+- • Builders Club/Service Learning students and Carwise students help Clothes To Kids, F.E.A.S.T., Goodwill BookWorks, and Ronald McDonald House with donations of clothing, food, $10,000 from LEAD2FEED Award, Change for Children $ for FEAST, early learning books (100 last year) and can tabs.

 - Many opportunities for enrichment and or tutoring in our ELP (Extended Learning Program)